kfoozminus/cheatsheets/kubernetes.md

 # Service Ports
 - `ClusterIP` by this, any object can access a service
 - `NodePort` e.g, `1234:31562/TCP`, an object in the cluster will access the service by `ClusterIP:1234` and from outside the cluster, `minikubeip:31562`.
+- you CAN access any pod from anywhere, even if you DONT have service. with exposed port.
+- services create engpoints. `kubectl get endpoints` shows `pod-ip:service-targetport`. but you actually access a pod by `pod-ip:container-exposed-ip`. service-targetport and container-exposed-ip have to match. even if they match, you can access the pod by pod-ip.